 SEARCHES: The school has the right to search lockers.
 In concern for safety, KCHS also reserves the right to search all vehicles, belongings, and backpacks.
 Random locker searches are conducted on a routine basis.
-At the request of the President or the Dean of Students, law enforcement officials may be asked to conduct random searches of school property and grounds.
+At the request of the President or the Vice President of Student Affairs, law enforcement officials may be asked to conduct random searches of school property and grounds.

 SNOW DAY POLICY: In cases of inclement weather, KCHS will NOT follow Knox County.
-Parents will be notified about school closings and delayed opening via FACTS/RenWeb's Parent Alert call system.
-If inclement weather arrives when school is already in session for the day, parents will be notified through FACTS/RenWeb's Parent Alert call system.
+Parents will be notified about school closings and delayed opening via email.
+If inclement weather arrives when school is already in session for the day, parents will be notified through email.
 Parents are kindly asked not to call the school.